epfl-ada/ada-2022-project-toestewbrr/README.md

-# A Data-Driven Analysis of Romance in Movie
+# A Data-Driven Analysis of Romance in Movies

-**Toestewbrr** 🍲 🦶: Antoine Bonnet, Hugo Bordereaux, Alexander Sternfeld & Marguerite Thery
+**ToeStewBrr** 🍲 🦶: Antoine Bonnet, Hugo Bordereaux, Alexander Sternfeld & Marguerite Thery

 ## Abstract 📰

 The [CMU Movie Summary Corpus](http://www.cs.cmu.edu/~ark/personas/) contains plot summaries and metadata on movies from 1888 to 2012.
-Love takes a central place in movies; love appears as the third most common noun in these plot summaries (after father and man… #YOUGOGIRL).
-We aim to assess how romantic relationships are depicted in movies, by studying the two characters that are coupled in a movie.
-Movies reflect the culture at the time of creation, therefore this research can provide insights on how views on romance differ across time and across the world.
-PART REGARDING THE RESEARCH METHODS
+Love takes a central place in movies; the word love appears as the third most common noun in these summaries (after father and man… #YOUGOGIRL).
+We aim to assess how romantic relationships are depicted in movies, by studying which two characters are coupled in a movie.
+Movies reflect the culture at the time of creation, therefore this enquiry can provide insights on how views on romance differ across time and across the world.

 ## Research questions ❓